Scaseco/scaseco.github.io/docs/index.md

 ## Applications

+* [RDF Processing Toolkit](https://github.com/SmartDataAnalytics/RdfProcessingToolkit): A CLI tool that can also act as a platform for SPARQL-based RDF processing.
+Ships with an embedded server that can supply SPARQL and GraphQL endpoints.
+Can also process RML.
+GraphQL and RML are internally processed as SPARQL statements.
-* [Facete3](https://github.com/Scaseco/facete3) A SPARQL-based Faceted Search Application built upon the Java Vaadin framework.
+* [Facete3](https://github.com/Scaseco/facete3): A SPARQL-based Faceted Search Application built upon the Java Vaadin framework.